radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 ## Secure Data Connector

 >[!warn] - Only SaaS deployments have access to Secure Data Connectors.
 Self-managed deployments of RadiantOne do not.

+The following sections outline where to locate the data connector client logs on a Windows, Linux, or Docker system.

+### Review logs on Windows or Linux

+If the secure data connector client is running on a Windows or Linux system, navigate to the unzipped directory.
+The client logs are located in the "/Logs" file in the directory.

+### Review logs on a Docker container

+If the secure data connector client is running on a Docker container, open a terminal and connect to the docker container using the following command:

+`docker exec -it <container_name> bash`

+Navigate to the logs folder:

+`cd Logs`

+List the log files:

+`ls`

+From here, you can open the logs files to access further details on the client activity.